chaoss/website/CHAOSScon/2019EU/speakers.md

 _Data Analyst - Bitergia_

 Daniel Izquierdo is co-founder of Bitergia, a start-up focused on providing metrics and consultancy about open source projects.
-His main interests in open source are related to the community itself, trying to help community managers, organizations and developers to better understand how the project is performing.
+His main interests about open source are related to the community itself, trying to help community managers, organizations and developers to better understand how the project is performing.
 He has contributed to several open analytics dashboards such as the OpenStack, Wikimedia or Xen.
-He has participated as a speaker giving details about gender diversity in OpenStack, InnerSource metrics strategy at OSCON, and other metrics-related talks.
+He has participated as speaker giving details about gender diversity in OpenStack, InnerSource metrics strategy at OSCON, and other metrics-related talks.

 Session: **Putting order into CHAOSS: metrics to analyze code development**

 > CHAOSS Growth, Maturity and Decline working group provides several metrics definitions focused on code development.
 Using GrimoireLab we have put some of those definitions into action by setting up a collection of panels for tracking and visualizing specific datasets.
-During the talk we will present this collection of panels taking a deeper look at the metrics applied in a real use case.
+During the talk we will present this collection of panels taking a deeper look to the metrics applied in a real use case.

 Session: **Creating a Collection of Panels**